damianjude/ezhikstract/README.md

 # ezhikstract

-CLI tool to extract playable video from EZVIZ and Hikvision SD cards' proprietary round-robin storage format.
+`ezhikstract` is a command-line interface (CLI) tool.
+It extracts playable video and pictures from the proprietary round-robin storage format of EZVIZ and Hikvision SD cards.

-It works specifically with security camera or video doorbell SD cards that contain files named `hiv<xxxxx>.mp4` and an `index00.bin` metadata/index file.
-The tool parses the index file, validates video segments, extracts the raw MPEG-PS / HEVC streams, and remuxes them into standard `.mp4` containers, merging segments from the same day into a single daily video file formatted in your local timezone.
+The tool operates on SD cards from security cameras and video doorbells that contain `hiv<xxxxx>.mp4` files and an `index00.bin` index file.
+The tool parses the index file, validates video segments, extracts the raw MPEG-PS / HEVC streams, and remuxes them into standard `.mp4` containers.
+It also merges segments from the same day into one daily video file formatted with UTC timestamps.

-No full video re-encoding is performed; video streams (HEVC) are copied directly.
-Audio streams (AAC / PCM G.711) are transcoded to Opus to ensure broad compatibility with standard media players.
+The tool does not re-encode video.
+It copies HEVC video streams directly.
+It transcodes audio streams (AAC / PCM G.711) to Opus to make them compatible with standard media players.

 ## Installation

-Ensure you have Python 3.10 or higher installed.
-You can install the package directly:
+Make sure that you install Python 3.10 or higher.
+Install the package with pip:

 ```bash
 pip install ezhikstract